 Now I must take a moment to make clear that I did not support Deferred Action on Childhood Arrivals (DACA).
 I believed that every effort should have been made to return children and their parents to their countries of origin, because to do otherwise would create the national humanitarian dilemma we face today.
 I believe that a secure national border is a social and national necessity in a post 9/11 world, and the present disarray of our borders is a serious national security threat.

 What I am advocating for is a rational immigration policy that reflects the world as it is, not the world as we want it to be.
 Before we can even talk about any immigration policy, we must first discuss the world as it is.
-We share a border with another nation that is 1989 miles long, and that’s not even the coastal regions accessible by boat.
+We share a border with another nation that is 1989 miles long, and that’s not even including the coastal regions.
 For context, the distance between St. Johns, Newfoundland and Portmagee, Ireland is only 1886 miles.

 Aside from the obvious costs of dealing with the Atlantic ocean, it would be easier and cheaper to build a hypothetical wall from North America to Europe than to build a wall across our land border with Mexico!
 So let’s not fool ourselves, building a wall across our southern border is something that only a fool would think possible, not to mention large tracks of “the wall” would actually be a glorified fence because of terrain.